 \section{Abstract}

-In this work we present a construction of correspondence between epimorphisms $\varphi \colon \pi_1(M) \to F_r$ from the fundamental group of a compact manifold $M$ onto the free group of rank $r$, and systems of $r$ framed non-separating hypersurfaces in $M$, which induces a bijection onto their framed cobordism classes.
-In consequence, for closed manifolds any such $\varphi$ can be represented by the Reeb epimorphism of a Morse function $f\colon M \to \mathbb{R}$, i.e. by the epimorphism induced by the quotient map $M \to \mathcal{R}(f)$ onto the Reeb graph of $f$.
-Applying this construction we discuss the problem of classification up to (strong) equivalence of epimorphisms onto free groups providing a new purely geometrical-topological proof of the solution of this problem for surface groups.
+We construct a correspondence between epimorphisms $\varphi \colon \pi_1(M) \to F_r$ from the fundamental group of a compact manifold $M$ onto the free group of rank $r$, and systems of $r$ framed non-separating hypersurfaces in $M$, which induces a bijection onto framed cobordism classes of such systems.
+In consequence, for closed manifolds any such $\varphi$ can be represented by the Reeb epimorphism of a~Morse function $f\colon M \to \mathbb{R}$, i.e. by the epimorphism induced by the quotient map $M \to \mathcal{R}(f)$ onto the Reeb graph of $f$.
+Applying this construction we discuss the problem of classification up to (strong) equivalence of epimorphisms onto free groups, providing a new purely geometrical-topological proof of the solution of this problem for surface groups.\looseness=-1